 - Put away

-From LED lights that indicate pick locations to intelligent robots that reduce your warehouse operator’s travel time, here are 12 warehouse automation technology trends to leverage in 2023.
+From LED lights that indicate pick locations to intelligent robots that reduce operator travel time, here are 12 warehouse automation trends to leverage in 2024.

 Artificial intelligence (AI) is the ability of a computer or robot to perform tasks that are typically done by a human.
-AI boosts productivity and accuracy within the warehouse (by preventing mispicks, for example).
+AI boosts productivity and accuracy within the warehouse.

 Machine learning (ML) is a branch of AI technology in which machines can forecast stock needs, plan inventory purchases and perform other tasks — for example, a robot that handles fragile products to prevent damages.